 Similar way when Taslima Nasrin made a misandric comment on Twitter, I protested and see what kind of foul language she used instead.

-One more incident that comes to my mind was a recent phenomenon of every one sharing a video of a woman beating a man mercilessly on the street and many men also pouncing on the boy.
-The merits of the case was not clear to anybody but still everyone (men / women alike) was sharing the same and commenting that women should be like that.
-This shows how easily we term a man as criminal and without knowing the extent of crime one has committed we almost instantly deliver the harshest possible punishment to him.
+One more incident that comes to my mind was a recent phenomenon of everyone sharing a video of a woman beating a man mercilessly on the street and many men also pouncing on the boy.
+The merits of the case were not clear to anybody but still, everyone (men/women alike) was sharing the same and commenting that women should be like that.
+This shows how easily we term a man as criminal and without knowing the extent of a crime one has committed we almost instantly deliver the harshest possible punishment to him.
 It is due to the internal misandry and our male personality as protector of women forces us to act like that.
-We forget all reasoning, and act in haste.
-When we see / hear some crime we think of stopping the same as that could affect our own mother / sister and never bother to think if the crime and punishment are commensurate to each other.
+We forget all reasoning and act in haste.
+When we see/hear some crime we think of stopping the same as that could affect our own mother/sister and never bother to think if the crime and punishment are commensurate with each other.

 What to do

 Stop spreading misandry today.
-Demand for punishment of criminal women and ensure justice in India.
+Demand for a punishment of criminal women and ensure justice in India.